NolanTan/NolanTan/README.md

 # Hi there, I'm Nolan 👋

 <div align="center" width="50">
-  I like to program, and I like to learn.
+  I like to program and I like to learn.

   Check me out: [`LinkedIn`](https://www.linkedin.com/in/nolanflinchum/)
 </div>